pietercolpaert/ldfetch/README.md

 Focuses on two parts:

  1. 2 classes, one for in the browser, and one for in NodeJS (adding caching, redirects and concurrent requests), that take care of the HTTP abstraction
- 2. A class using 1. that picks the right parser and parses the data and stores it in an N3 store
+ 2. A class using 1. that picks the right parser and parses the data and stores it in a memory structure/store of choice